red-collar-official/flutter_kore/packages/umvvm/doc/connectors.md

 const PartConnector(type: LikeUserPart, withoutConnections: true),
 ```

-Library creates connectors for every part "../docs"too.
-This way you don't need to write <b>PartConnector</b> classes for every part.
+The library creates connectors for every part too.
+This way you don't need to write `PartConnector` classes for every part.
 You can just use predefined ones as follows:

 ```dart
 @override